-When connecting via TCP/IP-RFC1006 and via Socket, the user needs to enter the required parameters in the UTM generation.
+The user enters the necessary parameters for the only two relevant couplings into the UTM generation via TCP/IP-RFC1006 and via socket.
 The parameters are then taken from the UTM generation at run time; the IP addresses are determined when the application is started from the corresponding host file or host database.
 In addition, whenever a connection is established, the currently valid addresses are determined and are used from that point onwards.